kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ### Upgrade / Downgrade Strategy

-No configuration change is required to keep working: a kubelet with the feature tolerates benign drift automatically, and an operator who wants the exact comparison sets the policy option.
+No configuration change is required to keep working, and nothing changes on
+upgrade: the exact comparison stays until an administrator sets `memory-drift-tolerance`.
+Removing the option, or downgrading, restores it (and the pre-existing reboot failure can reappear).
 The checkpoint format is unchanged, so there is no state migration.
-On downgrade the kubelet reverts to the exact comparison (and the pre-existing reboot failure can reappear).

 ### Version Skew Strategy